Play Along with Chord Progressions

 with only Major Chords,

-like “simple” or 12-Bar Blues:
+like “simple” or 12-Bar Blues

-When you're beginning to play along with videos (before you move onward), using a simple chord progression — like red-blue-green-red that is C-F-G-C in Key of C, and generally is I-IV-V-I , aka 1451 — is easier because it has only major chords, with a simple 4-bar structure. / You can use a video with CFGC (from Lily or Garret or AppliedTheory) and make it longer with "Loop".
+When you're beginning to play along with videos (before you add complexities), using a simple chord progression — like red-blue-green-red that is C-F-G-C in Key of C, and generally is I-IV-V-I , aka 1451 — is easier because it has only major chords, with a simple 4-bar structure. / You can use a video with CFGC (from Lily or Garret or AppliedTheory) and make it longer with "Loop".
 When you begin, just listen and watch the chord that's playing so you can learn the progression.
 After awhile, play melodies that match the chords. / Other videos with 1451 are Garret's – AppliedTheoryChuanMusicsimple-keyboardsimple-piano.

 You also can play melodies during another simple progression — red-blue-red-green (e.g. C-F-C-G), generally I-IV-I-V, 1415 — using videos from Garret's & SoundYourVoice. / Or combine the two CP's to make an 8-chord progression, C-F-C-G-C-F-G-CBut you can only do this with free playing (or with DIY chord-playing by a friend) because I can't find any videos with this 8-chord combination of the 4-chord CP's.